Miscellaneous

 Always follow the recommended capacity in the owner's manual and on the manufacturer's warning decal.

-The capacity plate also lists the maximum engine power for your boat, which is indicated in the horsepower.
+The boat capacity plate also lists the maximum engine power for your boat, which is indicated in horsepower.
 The maximum engine power applies only to boats powered by outboard engines and must never be exceeded.

 How to Determine Maximum Person Capacity